xdrip/xdrip_docs/docs/troubleshoot/ADB.md

 ### Prepare your device for Debug

-This step is mandatory to connect it through ADB.
+This step is mandatory to connect it through ADB with a physical connection.
+If your device doesn't have a physical USB connector you need to use ADB over Wi-Fi (documentation pending).

+If you want to debug a smartphone skip to [here](#smartphone).

 #### Smartwatch